 - Absence of infection or other identifiable causes

 Although there’s no a stable in diagnostic criteria presently, but we can just make diagnosis to help by level of suspicious.
-The patient who was suspected on BPS shall have investigation to make sure that there is no hidden disease such as infections or cancers.
+The patient who was suspected on Bladder pain syndrome shall have investigation to make sure that there is no hidden disease such as infections or cancers.
 The endoscopic urinary bladder working up is just an optional which will make us more confident if we can find pathognomonic sign “Hunner’s ulcers” and once again, even we cannot find the ulcers, we still use “Trial of treatment” strategy anyway.

-- There is a disruption at outer layer of bladder mucosa so the chemical substance or bacteria in urine directly expose to the inner layer part of bladder mucosa which contains lots of nerve ending there, resulting in unusual bladder sensation.
+- There is a disruption at outer layer of bladder mucosa so the chemical substance or bacteria in urine directly expose to the inner layer part of bladder mucosa which contains lots of nerve ending there, resulting in unusual bladder pain sensation.

 - Frequent urinary tract infection (UTI) trigger varieties of inflammation pathways at the surface of bladder mucosa leading to unusual chronic bladder sensation even infection has been subsided.